stefan-ctrl/clean-hda-typst-template/check-attributes.typ

   bib-style,
   logo-left,
   logo-right,
-  logo-size-ratio,
   university-short,
-  heading-numbering,
   math-numbering,
   ignored-link-label-keys-for-highlighting,
-  page-numbering,
 ) = {
   if (title == none or title == "") {
     panic("Title is missing.
 Specify a title in the 'title' attribute of the template.")
-  }

-  if (header != none and type(header) != dictionary) {
-    panic("Header is invalid.
-Specify a dictionary in the 'header' attribute of the template.
-The following attributes can be set: 'display', 'show-chapter', 'show-left-logo', 'show-right-logo', 'show-divider', 'content'.")
   }

   let boolean-attributes = (